 Because it reduces mucous, it benefits people with sinus problems and asthma.
 Fenugreek also can stimulate lactation in nursing mothers.
 The plant also lowers blood sugar levels and cholesterol and is suitable for the eyes.

 In external applications, fenugreek is utilized for skin conditions, dry skin, sore throat, abscesses, carbuncles, and boils.
 Fenugreek plant tea is an excellent remedy for sore throat (gargle and drink).
-Pulverized seeds of the plant can make a poultice that can be placed on fistulas, skin irritations, swollen glands, and areas of gout pains, sores, tumors, and wounds.
+The plant’s pulverized seeds can make a poultice that can be placed on fistulas, skin irritations, swollen glands, and areas of gout pains, sores, tumors, and wounds.

 NOTE: The taste of the herb can be enhanced and improved by combining it with honey, lemon extract, or peppermint oil.